ndp/cajoler/README.md

     - `verb`: the name of the button signifying an "Maybe" answer ** A blank value indicates there is no "Maybe" button.
 (Default) **
     - `callback`: a function to call when the user selects "Maybe"
+* `position` Either `top` or `bottom`, determining where the alert is positioned.
+* `cssClass` The CSS class use for the wrapper component.
+If you change this from the default of `cajoler`, you'll need to do all your own CSS.
 * `delay` Milliseconds to wait before showing the alert.
 The default is 1000.
 * `timeout` Milliseconds to show the dialog before automatically closing it.
 The default is 60,000.
 * `showFilter`: A function that returns `true` if the cajoling message should be shown to the user.
 It is passed a value